algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 | Quality Assurance | Vivien Bistrel TSANGUE CHOUNGOU | ✅ | 27/05/2025 |
 | Technical Writer | Lucas AUBARD | ✅ | 27/05/2025 |

-This project's documents are registered under the [MIT License](https://en.wikipedia.org/wiki/MIT_License) that you can find in the [MIT License](./LICENSE.md) file.
+This project's documents are registered under the [MIT License](https://en.wikipedia.org/wiki/MIT_License) that you can find in the [License](../../LICENSE.md) file.

 You can find the changelog of the document [here](./changeLog.md)